 The Role of Project Accounting for R&D

 Project accounting is the practice of creating financial reports specifically designed to track the financial progress of projects, which can then be used by managers to aid project management.
-In the case of R&D, project accounting is used to track all costs (time and expenses) associated with the research and development phase of a new product – enabling companies to determine a product’s profitability before it goes to market.
+In the case of R&D, project accounting is used to track all costs (time and expenses) associated with the research and development phase of a new product – including labor, clinical trials, product maintenance, and other project work – enabling companies to determine a product’s profitability before it goes to market.

 In an R&D environment, however, this is much more complex than it sounds.
-Because of its multidisciplinary nature, resources across departments must be managed carefully in order to gain the full picture of what each employee is working on.
-Tracking time and effort to R&D projects and activities will go a long way towards managing this effectively, as well as providing the data needed to make more accurate cost estimations on future projects.
+Because of its multidisciplinary nature, resources across departments and collaboration partners must be managed carefully in order to gain the full picture of what each employee is working on.
+Tracking time and effort to R&D projects, studies, clinical trials, and other associated activities will go a long way towards managing this effectively, as well as providing the data needed to make more accurate cost estimations on future projects.